What are Search Funds,SPAC(special purpose acquisition company) and SPE?

 "There were 194 traditional IPO deals raised $67 billion, the best year since 2014, according to Renaissance Capital.
 But it was an even better year for SPACs, which raised just about the same amount: 200 SPACs raised about $64 billion." - CNBC - 2020 SPAC and IPO figures

-some of the fintech companies have gone through the SPAC route for IPO as well .
+Some fintech companies have also used the SPAC route for their IPOs.

-Sofi-A online lending platform is set to use SPAC based IPO this year and is valued at $8.65 billion for merger with SPAC called "Social Capital Hedsophia Corp V"
+SoFi, an online lending platform, was set to go public through a SPAC-based IPO that year.
+It was valued at $8.65 billion for its merger with the SPAC called "Social Capital Hedosophia Corp V."

 SPE

-In conclusion, various creative channels exist through which entrepreneurs can get their funding, such as VC, search funds, SPACS, PE, etc., Starting a company finally comes down to will and the dream of the entrepreneur.
+In conclusion, entrepreneurs have many creative funding options available to them, such as VC, search funds, SPACs, and PE.
+In the end, starting a company comes down to the will and the dream of the entrepreneur.